Housing stock (by the definitions of the population census):

 Methodological source: Construction cost index 1st quarter 2000 (HCSO, Budapest, 2000).

-Housing price index: the total change in prices shows how the geometric average of housing prices change compared to the base period expressed in percentages.
+the total change in prices shows how the geometric average of housing prices change compared to the base period expressed in percentages.
 Based on the total change in prices a regression estimation is made to separate the so called composition effect, which is an index showing how the quality composition changes.
 The index of pure change in prices, which shows how prices would change along with an unchanged quality composition, is the quotient of the total change in prices and the composition effect.
+In July 2019, the methodology of composition index calculation has been revised.
+Due to the revision data of composition and pure price indices of 2017–2018 years have changed.

 The change in the quality composition calculated on the basis of the available data may basically result from a rearrangement in the structure of home sales by type of building, settlement or size of dwelling, e.g. if there is a shift in home sales to areas with lower prices or smaller dwellings, it will appear as a composition decline in the housing price indices.